kofik/PlayingWithRust/README.md

 # Introduction
-Rust is a low level or a C like programming language for hardware and easy to use as a scripting language It can be easily use like node Expressjs or Python Flask with a high performance and less memory use.
+Rust is a low level or a C like programming language for hardware and easy to use as a scripting language It can be easily use like Ruby Sinatra, node Expressjs or Python Flask with a high performance and less memory use.
 It combines power and simplicity in its eco-system.
 Fast Easy Flexible and Reliable are ways and love for Rust.